scozv/blog/_pages/cv.en.md

 * **Shanghai Jiaotong University** _2013 ~ 2017_

 Part-time programme for Master of Software Engineering.
-My graduation paper addressing the loose coupling architecture and its application on financial system has been submitted at June 2017.
+The graduation paper addressing the loose coupling architecture and its application on financial system has been submitted in June 2017.
 The certification of MSE Degree has been issued in November 2017.

 * **Ningbo University** _2005 ~ 2009_